Agreement for therapy (adults)

 I never use or share your information for marketing purposes.
 I will only share such information as necessary, and where I am satisfied that the other individual or organisation is entitled to receive it.

-I usually retain your records for a minimum of seven years after our last session, or longer where required by my professional body or insurers.
-After this time they are securely destroyed.
+I usually retain the clinical notes (which include the practical details and the therapeutic aim of our sessions) for a minimum of seven years after our last session, as recommended by my professional body and required by my insurers.
+After this time, they are securely destroyed.

 You have rights in relation to the information I hold about you, including: